maikvandergaag/msft-extensions/extensions/publishpowerbifile/readme.md

 When you like the extension please leave a review.
 File a issues when you have suggestions or problems with the extension.

 [Issues](https://github.com/MaikvanderGaag/msft-vsts-extensions/issues)

-## Release Notes

-Version 2.0.0: Added a new line functionality.